DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateBox/1 Configuration/pickerType.md

 - *"rollers"*
 The DateBox displays rollers for users to select date and time.
 Users cannot edit the selected value in the input field.

+    [note] This picker type is designed for mobile devices.
+For desktop applications, use one of the others.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DateBox/Overview/"
 }